Key takeaways

 Does Superterm require a Mac?

-No. Superterm is designed to run on any machine with tmux — including headless Linux servers, mini PCs, and cloud VMs.
+No. The daemon runs on Linux, macOS, or Windows (WSL2) — including headless Linux servers, mini PCs, and cloud VMs.
 It's accessed via browser/PWA.

 Executive Summary

-Superterm is a commercial tmux dashboard that solves "Agentic Attention Deficit Disorder" — the problem of running many AI coding agents and losing track of which ones need attention.[1]
-It wraps tmux with sparklines, status orbs, bell detection, a logbook for intent tracking, and mobile access via PWA.
+Superterm is a tmux dashboard that solves the problem of running many AI coding agents and losing track of which ones need attention.[1]
+It wraps tmux with sparklines, status orbs, bell detection, a weekly heatmap, a logbook for intent tracking, and mobile access via PWA.
 Unlike native Mac apps, it's designed to run on any machine, including headless Linux servers.

 | Attribute | Value |